 Many Chemical Engineering students take advantage of undergraduate research opportunities to reinforce and extend what they learn in more traditional courses.
 While traditional courses emphasize existing knowledge and problem-solving methods, research experiences emphasize making discoveries and creating new approaches to solve problems.

 Watch CMU ChemE's world-class faculty talk about their research:

 These research experiences often help students focus their career interests.
-For example, students interested in graduate school after completing the BS are provided early exposure to the kinds of research offered at the Ph.D. level.
-Undergraduate research is not only for the graduate school-bound.
-Students can also get more of an in-depth exposure to Chemical Engineering specializations that they may wish to pursue after graduation.
-The Department of Chemical Engineering offers several flexible options for undergraduates to join in its research efforts.
+If a student is interested in graduate school, research opportunities can offer early exposure to the type of work they'll encounter at the Ph.D. level.
+However, undergraduate research isn't only for students headed to graduate school.
+Students planning to enter industry can also benefit by experiencing Chemical Engineering specializations they may wish to pursue after graduation.
+The Department of Chemical Engineering offers several flexible options for undergraduates to join its research efforts.

-The Undergraduate Research Office Provides the opportunity for Small Undergraduate Research Grants (SURG) for student-initiated research projects and summer research fellowships.
-In addition, each year they sponsor “Meeting of the Minds," an undergraduate research symposium that provides the opportunity for students to formally present their work.
+The Undergraduate Research Office has information on Small Undergraduate Research Grants (SURG) for student-initiated research projects and summer research fellowships.
+Each year, the Undergraduate Research Office also sponsors "Meeting of the Minds," an undergraduate research symposium that provides students a chance to present their research formally.